evaou/family-tree/README.md

 # Family Tree

-The app will by default load the Arthur family tree during initilization.
-All below commands are runnable under project root folder.
+The app will by default load the Arthur family tree during initialization.
+All below commands are executable under project root folder.
 ## Docker Execution (Recommended)

 - Prepare docker container